 Through many meetings and discussions, the Synod members approved the purchase of property in Newton, Kansas, and the formation of the United Presbyterian Foundation of Kansas, Inc., now known as Presbyterian Manors, Inc. In 1949, our first community opened, providing a home for seven area seniors who could no longer live independently in their homes.

-We are proud of our history with the Presbyterian Church, and our organization’s by-laws still call for two-thirds of our trustees to be members of the Presbyterian Church USA.
+We are proud of our history with the Presbyterian Church, and PMMA’s by-laws still call for majority of our trustees to be members of the Presbyterian Church USA.
 But we also welcome people from all spiritual backgrounds.
 We firmly believe spiritual life is an integral part of the human experience, and we promote spiritual health regardless of your faith tradition.

 Our organization’s not-for-profit structure means we are better able to serve our residents and the larger communities where we operate — because we are able to focus all our resources to live out our mission rather than serving shareholders.
 What does this look like in practice?
 To take just a few examples, it means:

 Learn more about our not-for-profit structure and how you can support our work in communities across Kansas and Missouri.

 To complete the continuum of care available, we also operate Heart and Soul Hospice in Wichita, Kansas, and Farmington, Missouri.
 This special program gives families comfort and support and offers compassion and dignity during a person’s last days.
 Learn more at heartandsoulhospice.org.